 Including games like Doom and Wolfenstein 3D!
 Be warned, they don't run super well.
 It might be worth firing up gog.com if you are looking for some real gaming nostalgia.

 I unfortunately could not get actually connected to the internet, but this is more complicated then it sounds with tools like this.
 It's also probably not wise to actually connect this thing to the modern internet.

 Ahem.
-It was actually index.htm because older filesystems at the time only supported 3 letter file extensions.
+It was actually index.htm because DOS(?!?) and 3 letter file extensions.